Drive sales on autopilot with ecommerce-focused features

 What is email open rate?

-An email open rate is a key email marketing metric that indicates the percentage of recipients who open an email out of the total number sent.
+An email open rate in email marketing refers to the percentage of subscribers who open an email out of the total number of campaigns successfully delivered.

 For example, an email open rate of 35% means 35 out of 100 subscribers opened your email.